pve-loong64-port/proxmox-backup/docs/storage.rst

 Proxmox Backup Server supports S3 compatible object stores as storage backend for datastores.
 For this, an S3 endpoint needs to be set-up under "Configuration" > "Remotes" > "S3 Endpoints".

-.. important:: The S3 datastore backend is currently a technology preview.

 .. important:: Keep in mind that operating as S3 backed object store might cause additional costs.
    Providers might charge you for storage space and API requests performed to the buckets, egress and bandwidth fees might be charged as well.
 Therefore, monitoring of these values and eventual